 For most waterbodies in the Nine Mile Creek watershed, stormwater runoff is a major contributor of pollutants.
 As urbanization increases and other land use changes occur within the watershed, nutrient and sediment inputs (i.e., loading) from stormwater runoff can far exceed the natural inputs to waterbodies.
-In addition to phosphorus-nutrients and sediment, stormwater runoff may contain pollutants such as chlorides, oil, grease, chemicals (including hydrocarbons), nutrients, metals, litter, and pathogens, which can severely reduce water quality.
+In addition to nutrients and sediment, stormwater runoff may contain pollutants such as chlorides, oil, grease, chemicals (including hydrocarbons), metals, litter, and pathogens, which can severely reduce water quality.

-For lakes, ponds, and wetlands, phosphorous is typically the pollutant of major concern.
-Land use changes resulting in increased imperviousness (e.g., urbanization) or land disturbance (e.g., urbanization, construction, or agricultural practices) result in increased amounts of phosphorus nutrients (phosphorus and nitrogen) carried in stormwater runoff.
+Land use changes resulting in increased imperviousness (e.g., urbanization) or land disturbance (e.g., urbanization, construction, or agricultural practices) result in increased amounts of nutrients (phosphorus and nitrogen) carried in stormwater runoff.
 For lakes, ponds, and wetlands within the watershed, phosphorous is typically the pollutant of primary concern.
 While nitrogen can be a contaminate of concern in some waterbodies in Minnesota, data collected from Nine Mile Creek indicates that nitrogen levels within the stream are generally well below the state standard and have not been identified as a significant concern.
 In addition to watershed (stormwater runoff) sources, other sources of phosphorus include atmospheric deposition, and internal loading (e.g., release from anoxic sediments, algae die-off, aquatic plant die-back, and fish-disturbed sediments).